Denton County Expungement / Expunction Attorneys

 - Were you charged with employing, authorizing, or inducing a sexual performance of a child; aggravated kidnapping with intent to violate or abuse sexually; burglary of a habitation with intent to commit sexual assault; aggravated sexual assault; or continuous sexual abuse of a child?

 Occasionally, someone is able to prove that the indictment or information (the piece of paper that charged you with a crime) was dismissed because of a mistake or some reason indicating the absence of probable cause at the time of the dismissal.
 These are evaluated on a case by case basis by the court.
+Our Collin County expungement attorneys can help guide you through this process.

 With an order of non-disclosure, the record exists; it's just that the clerk of court and other agencies are under an order not to disclose this record with certain exceptions.
 One exception would be that you are applying for a job with the government, say as a law enforcement agent.
 As you can imagine, the government would be interested in knowing whether you have been on probation or whether you have been charged.